aymanalhattami/filament-page-with-sidebar/README.md

 # Filament Page With Sidebar

-Organize resource pages in sidebar in order to make navigation between resource pages more confort
+Organize resource pages in sidebar in order to make navigation between resource pages more comfort

 ## Screenshots